-- The first step in developing a load forecast is to obtain the weather information for the time period.
-Weather information is provided to PJM at regular intervals by a contracted-for weather service.
+- Load forecasts are initially produced by models using forecasted weather along with weather and load history.
+The first step in developing a load forecast is to obtain the weather information for the time period.
+Weather information is provided to PJM at regular intervals by multiple commercial weather vendors a contracted for weather service.

 Additional weather data sources include the National Weather Service, vendor tools, LSE weather information, and existing local PJM RTO conditions.

-- The forecast period is reviewed to determine any conditions that could affect the PJM RTO's load, including:
+- Load forecasts are then adjusted as needed by control room staff based on recent forecast performance, operator experience, additional weather data sources including the National Weather Service, vendor tools, LSE weather information, and existing local PJM RTO conditions, and other factors such as The forecast period is reviewed to determine any conditions that could affect the PJM RTO's load, including:

 - Day of week

 - Holidays

 - Special events

 - Daylight savings time changes

+- Extreme weather conditions

 - Internal participant load forecasts